MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 ## Risky sign-ins report

 The risky sign-ins report contains filterable data for up to the past 30 days (one month).
 ID Protection evaluates risk for all authentication flows, whether it's interactive or non-interactive.
 The Risky sign-ins report shows both interactive and non-interactive sign-ins.
-Use the "sign-in type" filter to modify this view.
+To modify this view, use the "sign-in type" filter.

 ![X]()